Paycheck Protection Program (PPP)

-The following resources were developed by the IBAT Compliance team to help community bankers navigate the COVID-19 situation most efficiently:
+The following resources were developed by the IBAT team to help community bankers navigate the COVID-19 situation most efficiently:

 - COVID-19 FAQs